sguox002/leetcode/leetcode-all.md

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-992	Subarrays with K Different Integers    		49.9%	Hard
+sliding window with hashmap
+->>

 <<-1004	Max Consecutive Ones III    		60.1%	Medium
 change 0 to 1 for at most k time.
 equivalent: find the longest window containing at most k 0s.